envynoiz/countimer/readme.md

 }
 ```
 ### Destroy
-Destroys the current plugin instance and all the attachment events on it
+Destroys the current plugin instance and all the attached events on it
 ```
 $('.timer').countimer('destroy');
 ```